lizzybrooks/python-possible/1-the-command-line.md

 more /Users/lizzy/Desktop/lovewilltearyouapart.txt
 ```

-There are a few shortcuts for dealing paths as well.
+On Mac, there are a few shortcuts for dealing paths as well.

 `.` (single dot) or './' (single dot with slash) means the current folder that I am in.

 `..` (two dots) or `../` (two dots with slash) means the parent folder.
 For example, if am in my Desktop folder and I want to list the contents of my Downloads folder I could type:
+MAC
 ```bash
 ls ../Downloads/
 ```

 ## Wildcards

-It's also possible to reference multiple files using the `*` character in combination with other characters.
+On Mac, it's also possible to reference multiple files using the `*` character in combination with other characters.
 This can be really useful in a lot of situations.

 For example, can list all files that begin with the word "the" like so: